 Mask Alive Art Collection

-Cultural Coalition is excited to announce the official opening of our new Mask Alive Art Collection Gallery!
+In January 2025, Cultural Coalition was excited to announce the official opening of a long-term pop-up Mask Alive Art Collection Gallery!

 A space for creative, artistic expression that exhibits a global collection of masks and art in celebration of the human cultural practice of storytelling.

-Located at Suite #1045 inside the Arizona Center, the gallery showcases the unique artistic vision of Zarco Guerrero, a renowned artist, storyteller, master sculptor, and Cultural Coalition Co-Founder.
+Located inside the Arizona Center, the gallery showcased the unique artistic vision of Zarco Guerrero, a renowned artist, storyteller, master sculptor, and Cultural Coalition Co-Founder.
 Drawing from the Mask Alive Artwork Archive, the gallery features over 200 captivating works of art that span Guerrero's 50 year career, presenting a colorful, joyful, and immersive cultural experience.
-Visitors will feel the transformative power of the mask as they explore the gallery full of over-sized 10-foot puppets, a quetzalcoatl performance art piece, bronze sculptures, upcycled mandalas, and over 100 different carved and sculpted masks.
+Visitors experienced the transformative power of the mask as they explored the gallery full of over-sized 10-foot puppets, a quetzalcoatl performance art piece, bronze sculptures, upcycled mandalas, and over 100 different carved and sculpted masks.

 "It is a dream come true to unveil the Mask Alive Art Collection Gallery and share the incredible artistry of Zarco Guerrero with the Phoenix community," said Carmen Guerrero, Cultural Coalition Executive Director.
 "Made possible thanks to Arizona Center, the space will also serve as a community hub as a legacy to the power of art to inspire, educate, and connect us to diverse cultures, traditions, and to each other."